kaedroho/django-bridge/website/docs/introduction.md

 On the very first request, the browser will be expecting HTML.
 So we have a Django middleware that checks if the request was from the browser or from a background `fetch()`, if it's from the browser, the responses is wrapped with a "bootstrap" HTML template that loads the frontend bundle and renders the first response.

-## Should I use it?
+### Should I use it?

-If you're about to build a web app or SaaS product with Django and React, this library could save you a lot of time.
-It provides all the necessary tools to integrate a React frontend with Django and includes a [project template](/docs/start) with simple Vite-based frontend tooling to get you started.
+Django Bridge is a good choice when:

-If you want to add React to an existing Django application, Django Bridge can be very helpful.
-It uses Django's URL routing, views, and forms, allowing you to keep your application logic intact and  port templates to React incrementally.
+- You are building an application, not a website

-However, if you are building a public website that requires good SEO, Django Bridge may not be the best option.
-Since all Django Bridge views are client-side rendered, it is difficult for search engines to read the content.
+- You want to use React

-Additionally, Django Bridge may not be ideal for organizations where the React frontend and Django backend are maintained by separate teams, as these components need to be tightly coupled.
+- You are building the frontend and backend together